 Since the driver pays for car insurance, they are responsible for paying any judgments made up to the maximum amount allowed in that policy.
 If the judgment is for more than the amount allowed, the driver would be liable for any amount above.

 This same situation works with homeowner’s insurance if a person is injured on their property due to an owner’s negligence.
 Businesses also carry insurance for the same purpose.
 If someone falls in a parking lot, the company’s liability insurance would be responsible for paying for medical bills from the personal injury.
+So, even when suing someone with no money, it is generally possible to get what is owed according to the court’s decision if the individual has insurance.

 Why a Lawsuit is Necessary When Insurance is Involved